 Some mutual funds that charge front-end sales loads will charge lower sales loads for larger investments.
-For example, a fund might charge a 5% front-end sales load for investments up to $25,000, but reduce that to a 4% load for investments between $25,000 and $50,000 and 3% for investments exceeding $50,000.
-The investment levels required to obtain a reduced sales load are commonly referred to as "breakpoints."
+For example, a fund might charge a 5.75% front-end sales load for investments up to $50,000, but reduce that charge to a 4.50% load for investments between $50,000 and $99,999, and further reduce or eliminate the load for larger investments.
+The investment levels required to obtain a reduced sales load are commonly referred to as breakpoints.

 Funds are not required to offer breakpoint discounts and those that do may set them at their discretion.
 But, if mutual funds offer breakpoints, mutual funds must disclose them and brokers must apply them.
 In addition, a brokerage firm is not allowed to sell shares of a mutual fund in an amount that is just below the mutual fund’s breakpoint simply to earn a higher commission.

-Each fund company establishes its own formula for how it will calculate whether an investor is entitled to receive a breakpoint discount.
-For that reason, it is important for investors to seek out breakpoint information from their financial advisers or the mutual fund itself.
+Since each fund company establishes its own formula for how it will calculate whether an investor is entitled to receive a breakpoint discount, it is important for investors to seek out breakpoint information from their financial advisers or the mutual fund itself.
 An investor will need to ask how a particular mutual fund establishes eligibility for breakpoint discounts, as well as what the mutual fund’s breakpoint amounts are.
-Some of this information is also included in the “Fee Table” section of the mutual fund’s prospectus or summary prospectus.
-In the fee table, breakpoints are referred to as sales charge discounts.
+Some of this information is also included in the fee table section of the mutual fund’s prospectus or summary prospectus.
+In the fee table or other parts of the prospectus, breakpoints may be referred to as sales charge discounts.